What happens next? Day by day after the death of the Queen

 After the service, the coffin will be taken in procession from Westminster Abbey to Wellington Arch and then travel to Windsor.

-Once there, the hearse will travel in procession to St George’s Chapel at Windsor Castle via the Long Walk, after which a televised committal service will take place in St George’s Chapel.
+The hearse will then travel in procession to St George’s Chapel at Windsor Castle via the Long Walk, after which a televised committal service will take place in St George’s Chapel.

 Later in the evening, there will be a private interment service with senior members of the royal family.